-2.9.1 Determination of a Reserve Shortage
+2.9 Shortage Pricing

-If the approved Real-Time Security Constrained Economic Dispatch (RT SCED) solution used by the Locational Pricing Calculator forecasts a Primary Reserve shortage and/or a Synchronized Reserve shortage as further described in the Section(s) 2.8 and 4.2 of this Manual, PJM shall deem this to be a Primary Reserve shortage and/or a Synchronized Reserve shortage.
-PJM shall implement shortage pricing through the inclusion of the applicable Primary Reserve and/or Synchronized Reserve Penalty Factors in the Real-Time LMP and reserve pricing calculations.
+If during the execution of the pricing run, the Locational Pricing Calculator determines that a Primary Reserve Shortage and/or a Synchronized Reserve Shortage exists as further described in Sections 2.8 and 4.2 of this Manual, PJM shall deem this to be a Primary Reserve Shortage and/or a Synchronized Reserve Shortage.
+PJM shall implement shortage pricing through the inclusion of the applicable Primary Reserve and/or Synchronized Reserve Penalty Factors in the Real-time LMP and reserve pricing calculations.

-Shortage pricing shall exist until the approved RT SCED solution used in a pricing interval is able to meet the specified reserve requirements and no Voltage Reduction Action or Manual Load Dump Action is still in effect.
+Shortage pricing shall exist until the Locational Pricing Calculator determines the specified Reserve Requirements can be met and no Voltage Reduction Action or Manual Load Dump Action is still in effect.

-If a Primary Reserve shortage and/or Synchronized Reserve shortage exists and cannot be accurately forecasted by the Office of the Interconnection due to a technical problem with or malfunction of the Real-Time Security Constrained Economic Dispatch (RT SCED) software program, including but not limited to program failures or data input failures, PJM utilizes the best available alternate data sources to determine if a Reserve Zone or Reserve Sub-zone is experiencing a Primary Reserve shortage and/or a Synchronized Reserve shortage.
+If a Primary Reserve Shortage and/or Synchronized Reserve Shortage exists and cannot be accurately forecasted by the Office of the Interconnection due to a technical problem with or malfunction of the RT SCED and/or LPC software programs, including but not limited to program failures or data input failures, PJM utilizes the best available alternate data sources to determine if a Reserve Zone or Reserve Sub-Zone is experiencing a Primary Reserve Shortage and/or a Synchronized Reserve Shortage.